base/base/docs/specs/governance/gov-token.md

 ### Delegation

 Vote power can be delegated either by calling the `delegate` function directly or by providing a signature to be used with `delegateBySig`, as inherited from `ERC20Votes`.

+The delegation is recorded in a checkpoint.
 When a token holder delegates their voting power, the delegated address receives the voting power corresponding to the token holder's balance.

-Delegation is recorded in checkpoints, which store the voting power of each address at specific points in time.
+These tokens become independent of the user's balance, so their transfers do not affect the voting power of the delegated address.
+The delegated address can further transfer these tokens, which would move the voting power to the new recipient address

 ### Checkpoints